S3COPS/AlienVault_OTX-SIEM/README.md

 References https://www.bsk-consulting.de/2015/09/06/splunk-threat-intel-ioc-integration-via-lookups/

 Simplified and tweaked to support one function - download of subscribed pulses in a format suitable for SIEM Import - designed to support ArcSight, but other vendors will also work.

+For a list of good quality users to subscribe to review otx.pulses